How many people live in subsidized housing in Washington, DC?

 Households living in subsidized housing contribute to their rent.
 In 2023, households living in subsidized housing in the District of Columbia paid average monthly rent of $396, which translates to an average of $4,752 per year, or approximately 25% of the average household’s annual income.
 HUD contributed $1,252 per household per month, on average.

-Households that qualify for housing subsidies have a variety of family structures.
-HUD data focused on homes with children, female-headed households, and households that include people with disabilities.
+Households that qualified for subsidies in 2023 had a variety of family structures.
+HUD data focused on homes with children, female-headed households, and households that included people with disabilities.
 In 2023:

-- 29% of households had one or more children under 18 years, and about 97% of these households were headed by single parents.
+- 29% of households had one or more children under 18 years, and about 97% of these were headed by single parents.

 - 75% of households were headed by women, and 28% were headed by women with children.